 COARSE GRIND: This larger coffee grind is best for brew methods that involve immersion in water like a French Press or Cowboy Coffee.

-COFFEE BLEND: Combining a variety of single origin coffee beans from different regions.
+CRAFT BLEND: Combining a variety of single origin coffee beans from different regions.

 SINGLE ORIGIN COFFEE: Coffee sourced from one region or farm.

 WASHED COFFEE: Coffee that has been run through a demucilage machine, soaked in a water bath, and then raked through water troughs before sun-drying.
 This is the most common method and the method which Level Ground uses.
 Washed coffees provide a consistently cleaner and brighter cup of coffee.